 - Tax-loss harvesting: This feature makes it possible for investors to increase their portfolio return by 0.58% or even 1.07%, according to the website.

-- Risk Parity: Risk Parity might increase larger account holders’ returns higher than expected with modern portfolio theory, which is applied to account balances that are lower than $100,000.
+- Risk Parity: Risk Parity might increase larger account holders’ returns higher than expected with Modern Portfolio Theory (MPT), which is applied to account balances that are lower than $100,000.

 - Smart Beta: Investors with $500,000 on their account will enjoy further in-depth analysis of their portfolio and a more adequate stock allocation.

 - Borrowing money: Investors can borrow money for short-term expenses while facing only moderate interest fees.